St. Marys Riverkeeper summary of public comments is available now, as well as the full comments that were submitted to the Georgia EPD.

-Watch our Lunch and Learn webinar series “For Our River” to learn more about the potential impacts this mining project may have on our St. Marys River watershed.
+Read our MLUP PUBLIC COMMENT and watch our Lunch and Learn webinar series ‘For Our River‘ to learn more about the potential impacts this mining project may have on our St. Marys River Watershed.

 Twin Pines Minerals is an Alabama-based company looking to mine along Trail Ridge, at the headwaters for River Styx (flows to the Okefenokee Swamp) and Boone Creek (flows to the St. Marys River).
 Mining along Trail Ridge could compromise the habitat the Swamp and the St. Marys River offers to endangered species like the Red-Cockaded Woodpecker, Wood Storks, Eastern Indigo Snakes, and the Atlantic Sturgeon.